Azure/Azure-Sentinel/DataConnectors/UploadToBlobLookupTables/readme.md

 6. Type Crtl+Shift+P.
 7. Click Azure Functions: Deploy to function app.
 You maybe asked to sign in to azure.
 8. Click Create New function app in Azure (advanced)
-9. Provide a unique name like "WhitelistinAzureBlobStorage".
+9. Provide a unique name like "uploadToBlobLookupTables".
 Press Enter
 10. Click Windows
 11. Click Consumption
 12. Click PowerShell